In this article

 The success of the Frank persona can be credited to the co-founders' experience at Willow & Blake, a communications agency founded by Jess, Bree, and Erika two years before.
 They had helped other companies establish a brand identity and used social media platforms like Instagram to build customer followings.
 With Frank Body, they utilized their experience and developed a brand voice that was refreshing in the skincare industry.

 As a result, Frank is the perfect brand voice for the brand.
 Why?

 Because customers don't buy products only for its function.
 They buy into identity.

-Do you remember that Old Spice commercial?
+Do you remember that Old Spice commercial on YouTube?